 If you have been charged with some specific California crimes, you might be eligible for an alternative sentence in a Los Angeles criminal courthouse.

-There are some criminal cases where the evidence against you is so solid – your best option for a favorable outcome if to pursue an alternative sentence.
+There are some criminal cases where the evidence against you is so solid – your best option for a favorable outcome is to pursue an alternative sentence.

 We can help you in avoiding a conviction and serving time in jail.
-Our aggressive approach and creative strategies have helped many of our clients stay out of jail.
+Our aggressive approach and creative strategies have helped many clients stay out of jail.